 Having continued to sculpt clays from life during most of the years of William's illness, Marianne chose one to cast and The Notebook was finished in fall of 2015.
 The model was a beautiful young dancer of Ukrainian heritage, whose parents fled the Russian repression of the Jews in the Ukraine in the early nineties.
 Nina grew up in Brooklyn and was a professional ballet dancer until enrolling in St. John’s College.

-The Notebook is the first piece I have had cast since 2013.
-Though I continued to work from the model during the years of my husband's prolonged illness and subsequent passing, the circumstances precluded my carrying anything further.
+The Notebook was the first piece she had had cast since 2013.
+Though she continued to work from the model during the years of my husband's prolonged illness and subsequent passing, the circumstances precluded carrying anything further.

 The model for "The Notebook " was a former dancer, a graduating senior from St. John's here in Santa Fe, and a lovely lively young woman.
 A first generation American (Ukrainian), and excellent model, she provided me opportunity to sculpt a number of works which may come to life as bronzes in the next few years.
 She was cast at Madd Castings Foundry.

 The polished walnut base (the stone was too heavy) is 14.25L x 7.25w x 2"H. With the attached bronze the piece is 4.5" H.

 "Twenty-Something" was unveiled this past spring and includes an animal, a cat, for the first time.
 Our young twenty-three-year-old model was in Santa Fe for a time, living with her friends out where I do, working part-time for a leather designer down the road, and modeling for artistst and life-drawing groups in town.
 A thoughtful young writer, she is collecting experiences and making it up as she goes.
 As an artist, I see the importance of her openness to all of the possibilities, especially as a young woman.
 She has moved on, to Austin I think...